A Small Step Toward Faster Justice: Mandatory Dispute Resolution

 The World Bank’s Doing Business survey measures the ease of starting and conducting businesses across the world.
 One of the survey’s key metrics is the time taken to enforce a contract through the courts.
 While this survey does not measure individual Canadian provinces, the nation ranks a dismal 114 out of 190 countries for the enforcement of contracts.
 This is one of the worst rankings for an OECD nation, coming ahead of only Slovenia and Greece.
 The pain is felt in Alberta too, where lead times for civil trials can sometimes extend past three years.

-In January 2016, the Court of Queen’s Bench of Alberta submitted a proposal to the provincial and federal governments to increase the number of full-time judges to fix the clogged justice system.
-This proposal was justified by the rapid increase in Alberta’s population coupled with slow or non-existent increases to the number of judges sitting on the Court of Queen’s Bench.
+In January 2016, the Court of King’s Bench of Alberta submitted a proposal to the provincial and federal governments to increase the number of full-time judges to fix the clogged justice system.
+This proposal was justified by the rapid increase in Alberta’s population coupled with slow or non-existent increases to the number of judges sitting on the Court of King’s Bench.
 Continued population growth has led Alberta to maintain the highest ratio in Canada for population to Superior Court Justices, with one Superior Court Justice for every 63,000 Albertans.
 By comparison, the national average was one Justice for every 35,000 Canadians when the proposal was made in 2016.
-In light of this, the Court requested an additional ten Justices to be appointed to the Court of Queen’s Bench.
+In light of this, the Court requested an additional ten Justices to be appointed to the Court of King’s Bench.
 Since this proposal, only four have been added and that may only offset some of the pending judicial retirements on the near horizon.
 Now in 2018, justice remains as slow as ever.

-In an attempt to speed up justice, the Court of Queen’s Bench of Alberta has proposed mandatory dispute resolution before litigants can book a trial date.
+In an attempt to speed up justice, the Court of King’s Bench of Alberta has proposed mandatory dispute resolution before litigants can book a trial date.
 This means that parties must participate in some form of dispute resolution, either through a Judge-run Judicial Dispute Resolution (JDR) or through a private mediator.
 This process is meant to offer parties an opportunity to settle disputes without encountering the time and expense of a trial.
 Although JDR services also depend on the Court’s resources, they can ultimately reduce court backlogs if parties settle and avoid a trial.
-The Court of Queen’s Bench is seeking feedback from the legal community and the public regarding this proposal.
+The Court of King’s Bench is seeking feedback from the legal community and the public regarding this proposal.
 If implemented, this requirement will take effect January 1, 2019.

 Dispute resolution can be effective in many cases where parties are open-minded and interested in settling.
 This is common with commercial litigation, where litigants often remain conscious of their litigation risk and enter disputes with their bottom line in mind.
 However not all parties in a civil dispute will navigate a lawsuit guided by pure economics.
 Dispute resolution can be a waste of time where one or both parties are rooted in their positions and unwilling to negotiate a settlement.
 Those who value principles over profit won’t find a resolution without a trial.
 In those cases, mandating dispute resolution will only slow things down by requiring parties to enter a dispute resolution process that is guaranteed to fail.
 This doesn’t necessarily mean the Court’s proposal is a bad idea.
 Mandated dispute resolution can still reduce wait times for trials if enough litigants are willing to engage with dispute resolution with a genuine interest in settling the dispute.